 SPECIAL PROGRAMS INTERN This position allows a student to experience first hand the planning production, and execution of local television programs.
 The student will work primarily on one of our weekly programs.
 This position requires basic knowledge of video tape machines, logging, writing skills, excellent phone skills, and the ability to think creatively and efficiently in the production process.
 In return, the student will observe and participate in the entire production process of non-news programming.
 This position requires the minimal commitment of 24 hours a week.

 - Students must be sponsored by and receive credit from an accredited college and be at least junior or senior level.
 (Special arrangements can be made for a student in a lower level if meeting other criteria and department approval.)

 - Students must have prior written approval from a school professor or counselor who will serve as administrator of this individual's internship program.

-- Internship positions are non-paid, and for scholastic credit only.
+- Internship positions paid.
 The hours are 18-24 hours per week depending on the department and student.

 - Internships last a minimum of three months and can last up to six months.
 Internships may be in more than one department depending on criteria, department approval and student's desire.

 - Students should be pursuing communications, journalism/speech, business degrees or other related course work for the department of internship.